-in the C++ program, routine f is passed an object of derived type D but throws an object of base type B, because the static type of the operand for throw, t, is of type B. However, in the μ C++ program, routine f is passed an object of derived type D and throws the original object of type D. This change makes a significant difference in the organization of handlers for dealing with exceptions by allowing handlers to catch the specific rather than the general exception-type.
+in the C++ program, routine f is passed an object of derived type D but throws a copy of an object of base type B, because the static type of the operand for throw, t, is of type B. However, in the μ C++ program, routine f is passed an object of derived type D and throws a copy of the original object of type D. This change makes a significant difference in the organization of handlers for dealing with exceptions by allowing handlers to catch the specific rather than the general exception-type.